 As mentioned above, epithalon induces MMP2 expression.
 MMP2 is a protein found in connective tissue like skin.
 Research in rodents indicates that apart from activation of MMP2, the peptide also activates fibroblasts which produce and maintain MMP2 as well as other components of the extracellular matrix such as collagen and elastin.
 Mice treated with epithalon show 30-45% higher activation of fibroblasts.
-The activated fibroblasts improve wound healing and help to decrease the natural aging of skin.
+The activated fibroblasts improve wound healing and help to decrease the natural aging of the skin.

-Epithalon also inhibits activity of Caspase-3, a key enzyme that promotes apoptosis or programmed cell death.
-The peptide thus ensures longevity of fibroblasts and other skin cells by inhibiting their apoptosis and thus keeping the skin young and healthy.
+Epithalon also inhibits the activity of Caspase-3, a key enzyme that promotes apoptosis or programmed cell death.
+The peptide thus ensures the longevity of fibroblasts and other skin cells by inhibiting their apoptosis and thus keeping the skin young and healthy.

 4. Epithalon and Tumor Growth

-Daily administration of the peptide on rats suffering from cancer not only reduces tumor growth and burden but also diminishes the metastasis of the cells to distant tissues.
-Epithalon is currently investigated for treatment of Her-2/neu positive breast cancer, testicular cancer as well as certain types of leukemia.
+Daily administration of the peptide on rats suffering from cancer reduces tumor growth and burden and diminishes the metastasis of the cells to distant tissues.
+Epithalon is currently investigated for the treatment of Her-2/neu positive breast cancer, testicular cancer, and certain types of leukemia.

-There is scientific evidence associating the peptide with activation of PER1 protein produced in hypothalamus.
-The gene is involved in regulation of the circadian rhythm and happens to be under expressed in cancer patients.
-Interestingly, it is hitherto unknown whether the gene is a cause or effect of neoplastic development.
-PER1 has been observed to influence the progression of cancer once cancer gets established.
-Control of PER1 expression can be utilized for reduction in tumor growth.
+There is scientific evidence associating the peptide with the activation of PER1 protein produced in the hypothalamus.
+The gene is involved in the regulation of the circadian rhythm and happens to be under-expressed in cancer patients.
+Interestingly, it is unknown whether the gene is a cause or effect of neoplastic development.
+PER1 has been observed to influence cancer progression once cancer is established.
+Control of PER1 expression can be utilized for the reduction in tumor growth.
 PER1 expression in cells happens to sensitize cancer cells to radiation therapy.
 This has two-fold effects.
-It not only brings about an immediate decrease in tumor size and burden and thereby decreases the dose of radiation but also minimizes the chances of secondary tumors from extensive radiation therapy.
+It not only brings about an immediate decrease in tumor size and burden and thereby decreases the radiation dose but also minimizes the chances of secondary tumors from extensive radiation therapy.

 5. Melatonin Secretion